Challenging Conditions Every Day In Developing Countries

-Safe drinking water is a problem for more than 1 billion people.
-Many of these people are women and young children in the developing world who must walk 6 kilometers each day to collect often contaminated water for their families.
+Safe drinking water is a problem for nearly 1 billion people.
+Many of these people are women and young girls in the developing world who must walk an average of 6 kilometers each day to collect often contaminated water for their families.

 How Does This Impact Children's Health?

-P&G has collaborated with the Centers for Disease Control and Prevention (CDC) since 1995 to develop safe drinking water systems that people can easily use in their homes.
-These simple, low-cost interventions at the community level improve the quality of household stored water and greatly reduce the risk of illness and death.
+P&G collaborated with the Centers for Disease Control and Prevention (CDC) to develop a technology that people can use in their home to purify water.
+The P&G Purifier of Water packet improves the quality of household stored water and greatly reduces the risk of illness and death.